-Algorithm \ref{alg:Min-sum voltages} applies for any choice of the initial messages $\{\mu^{0}_{e\rightarrow v}\}$, for $e\in E, v\in\partial e$.
-If we choose initial messages that are quadratic functions, then also the sequent messages computed by the algorithm remain quadratic.
-The following Lemma presents the quadratic updates, not stating formulas for the constant terms as these terms do not influence the output of the min-sum algorithm, as we will show next.
+Algorithm \ref{alg:Min-Sum voltages} applies for any choice of the initial messages $\{\mu^{0}_{e\rightarrow v}\}$, for $e\in E, v\in\partial e$.
+If we choose initial messages that are quadratic functions, then the messages computed by the algorithm remain quadratic.
+The following Proposition presents the quadratic updates, without stating formulas for the constant terms as these terms do not influence the output of the Min-Sum algorithm, as we will show next.